isystematics/SoarCast-Modules/developer_guide.md

 ### Error handling
-For Soarcast modules we add error handling to each section of the module.
+For SoarCast modules we add error handling to each section of the module.
 This gives the end user information on what failed and where it failed. **Adding a 'return False' statement here will stop the module** and the rest of the module will not run. **This is to be avoided if you are running cleanup scripts at the end of the module**.
 Here is an example:
 ```
 try:
     output = subprocess.check_output(['git', 'clone', github_repo_name, 'git_repo'])